Governor's Drive: Trece Martires to Ternate

-Governor's Drive toward Ternate starts also at the intersection with Aguinaldo Highway at Pala-Pala, near Robinsons Place Dasmariñas.
-It is mostly a 6-lane highway when it runs westward towards General Trias.
-The highway passes through the western barangays of Dasmariñas, and then enters General Trias.
-It soon intersects Arnaldo Highway near the San Miguel and Purefoods-Hormel factories.
-The highway soon crosses Crisanto Mendoza de los Reyes Avenue at Manggahan.
-Then, it enters Trece Martires at Pulunan Bridge.
-Afterwards, it passes over Trece Martires city proper and continues toward Naic.

-After passing Trece Martires, Governor's Drive continues westward on a slightly winding route toward Naic.
-It soon enters Naic, turns left toward Maragondon, where it turns away from the municipal proper.
+After passing the Trece Martires City Proper, Governor's Drive continues westward on a slightly winding route through the eastern segment of Trece Martires before veering north in Cabuco.
+It soon passes Tanza before entering Naic.
+Then turns left toward Maragondon, where it turns away from the municipal proper.
 It enters Ternate, where it veers southwest towards the bridge carrying it over the Maragondon River.
 It then climbs the Mounts Palay-Palay–Mataas-na-Gulod Protected Landscape and ends at its intersection with Caylabne Road.
 The highway continues towards Nasugbu, Batangas as the Ternate–Nasugbu Road.